ohrite/vacation/README.md

 # Vacation

 Vacation lets you host Jekyll sites on S3.
 It is a gem.
-You add it via
+You add it via `gem install vacation`.

+Then you take a vacation.

 ## Creating a Jekyll site